netradyne/Policy/PrivacyPolicy.md

 •	How to Contact Us

-What Information Does NetraDyne Collect and Store?
+What Information Does Netradyne Collect and Store?

 We collect two types of information – personal and non-personal - from you in conjunction with your use of the Website or user portal.
 Personal information is any information that can individually identify you and can include, among other things, your name, image, voice, e-mail address, telephone numbers, postal address, billing and contact information.
 Personal information is information that you may supply to us such as when you write to us via the Website, complete a survey, provide your e-mail address, or use our iDriver and connected service.
 Non-personal information includes information that is about you but does not personally identify you.
 Non-personal information may include tracking and usage information about your location, demographics, internet connection, the equipment you use to access our Website, and your use of the Website and the Internet.